D3-Laboratory/ForEx/README.md

 verification**, rather than classification accuracy alone.

 For each input statement, models are evaluated on:
 - Whether the predicted fallacy label matches the dataset annotation
 - Whether the reasoning can be formalized into a valid Lean4 proof

+---

 ### 3.2 Argument Verification Matrix

 <img width="500" height="153" alt="image" src="https://github.com/user-attachments/assets/1cad3489-629e-40d7-980f-af0bfd06bd5f" />

 Each output is assigned to one of four categories:

 - **Valid-Correct (VC)**: Reasoning passes verification and label matches
-- **Valid-Alternative (VA)**: Reasoning is valid but label differs (plausible alternative)
+- **Valid-Alternative (VA)**: Reasoning is valid but label differs
 - **Invalid-Correct (IC)**: Correct label without valid reasoning
 - **Invalid-Incorrect (II)**: Both reasoning and label are incorrect

 ---